FooBarShebang/codecs_lib/Documentation/Requirements/RE002_vigenere_requirements.md

 **Title:** Support for a continuous data feed.

-**Description:** Each encoded or decoded byte shoud shift the internal index within the byte-encoded passphrase, and that index shouldn't be reset to the beginning of the passphrase unless requested directly via the specific method call, or by setting a new passphrase.
+**Description:** Each encoded or decoded byte should shift the internal index within the byte-encoded passphrase, and that index shouldn't be reset to the beginning of the passphrase unless requested directly via the specific method call, or by setting a new passphrase.
 Thus, this codec can be used for the encoding and decoding of a continuous data feed, e.g. of an input stream.

 **Verification Method:** T